Harris (train): Refurbishment

 A program to refurbish the Harris trains began in 1982.
 The interior of the refurbished cars resembled a Comeng interior, having individual vinyl foam type seat cushions on an integrated plastic frame, replacing the former more traditional vinyl sprung seats.
 Each motor carriage was modernised with a fibreglass front clip, the pantographs relocated to the rear of the carriage and Scharfenberg couplers replacing the original knuckle couplers.
 The upgraded front clip also featured Comeng-style quad high and low beam headlights, replacing the single central headlight of the original Harris design, however the destination signs and marker lights remained unchanged.
 The driver's controls were also changed to a Comeng-style layout.
 The refurbished cars also had air conditioning, sealed windows, self-closing doors, and a new colour scheme.
 Due to their predominantly grey livery, with only a pair of orange stripes along the sides, the refurbished trains were known as "Grey Ghosts".

+The four refurbished trains ran initially in an M-T-T-M configuration, but they were later remarshalled to M-T-M-M-T-M configuration, with four spare trailers.